PiotrRynio/fullstack-event-list-app/README.md

 Running this project locally:

-1. Install Docker (version 3.7).
+1. Install Docker-Compose.
-2. Clone this project locally.
+3. Clone this project locally.
-3. Run `npm run start` (it is running Docker script) in your bash/command line (in main folder).
+4. Run `docker-compose -f docker-compose.yml up` (it is running Docker script) in your bash/command line (in main folder).
-4. Go to `http://localhost:3000` in your browser.
+5. Go to `http://localhost:3000` in your browser.

 Running tests: